sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 9: Make a few changes to the table and check the Query History to see the effects.
 For example, you can:

-- Format the two columns Sales Amount and Cost Amount.
+- Format the two columns "Sales Amount" and "Cost Amount".
 Open Query History; there are no new rows.
 Work is performed by Sigma against existing browser data with no new query or calculation required.

 <img src="assets/aq9.png" width="800"/>